20kilograma/blog/rfi-lfi.md

 <a href="https://dvwa.co.uk/"> DVWA </a> <br> <br>

 That was it for this blog, I hope you enjoyed it and would like you to follow my <a href="https://twitter.com/ArikSyer">Twitter</a>
  so you get notified when I post another blog.
+Oh yeah I almost forgot don't forget to join Discord Bug Bounty server with great community there, you can ask for help there if you need it.